The name cryptocurrency (digital money) no longer holds a nameless identity today.

 The main difference between crypto money and bank currency is that the former one is decentralized, global digital money.

-To put it simply, unlike bank currency that is governed by a central government of a country, crypto money is not fettered under governmental control and interference.
+To put it simply, unlike bank currency which is governed by a central government of a country, crypto money is not fettered under governmental control and interference.
 Meaning, cryptocurrency is not controlled/regulated by banks or supported by a central government in a country.

 As clear as it seems from the aforesaid explanation, cryptocurrency rules out the possibility of an intermediary required to process a monetary transaction from a sender to the recipient.